Early Records for Family O’Connor Farrandoctor

 GL2 Catherine 'Kate' O'Connor, daughter to GL1 John 'Sean-Bui' O'Connor and Margaret 'Peggy' Kenny Md David or 'Dave Dave' Fleming CurraCity circa 1858/59.

 Catherine's brother, GL2 Bryan O'Connor B1841/42 son of John 'Sean-Bui' O'Connor and Margaret 'Peggy' Kenny immigrated to San Francisco via Australia & New York.
 He was one of the founders of O'Connor, Moffatt, Kean Co.
 The store opened first in 1860 at 2nd & Market Sts. and then moved to South side of Post St. bet.
 Kearny & Grant Ave.
 The business Macy's West was established in San Francisco, California in 1866 as O'Connor, Moffatt, Kean Co.
 (Check Wiki) at Second & Market Streets, eventually moving into several buildings on south Post Street, between Grant Avenue and Kearny Street, where it rebuilt after surviving the 1906 San Francisco earthquake.
 On Aug 28th 1887 Bryan died aged 45 of Bright's Disease .
 The previous day, he had complained of feeling unwell and late that evening went home.
 His condition deteriorated.
 About twenty minutes before he died he signed a will bequeathing all his property to his wife.
 The house of O'Connor & Moffatt was the largest in the city of San-Francisco in the line of 'dry & fancy foods'.
 His wife Mary Josephine 'Jane' Costello O'Connor, who came from Rathkeale, died three years afterwards.
 Aged 52, she died on Memorial Day, May 30, 1890 in a terrible railroad train accident that occurred on the Webster Street Bridge which led to the death of at least 13 passengers.
 The train, carrying people from the ferry from San Francisco towards Oakland hurtled through the open Webster Street draw and plunged into San Antonio Creek.
-(Read more on this tragedy below) Having no surviving children ( Both daughters died as infants) the business was liquidated.
-The sum generated was enormous (Circa $700,000/$800,000 then).
-A share was repatriated to Ireland and shared among Bryan's siblings (Sisters: Catherine Fleming, Mary Scanlon, Margaret Scanlon, Hannah Brosnan [Lived in Australia] & Brothers Patrick & Maurice).
+(Read more on this tragedy below) Having no surviving children ( Both daughters died as infants) the valuation of the business was assessed.
+The valuation generated was enormous (Circa $700,000/$800,000 then).
+Mary Jane Costello's siblings conrinued to run the business.
+A contested share was repatriated to Ireland and shared among Bryan's siblings (Sisters: Catherine Fleming, Mary Scanlon, Margaret Scanlon, Hannah Brosnan [Lived in Australia] & Brothers Patrick & Maurice).
 In 1928, the company, by then known as O'Connor, Moffat & Co., commissioned a new location at 101 Stockton Street.
 R.H.
-Macy & Company, New York, New York acquired O'Connor Moffatt in 1945 and on October 16, 1947 renamed the store Macy's San Francisco.
+Macy & Company, New York acquired O'Connor Moffatt in 1945 and on October 16, 1947 renamed the store Macy's San Francisco.
 Macy's followed up with a major expansion of the store at 170 O'Farrell Street in 1948, using the original architect of the 1928 building, Louis Parson Hobart.
 The rest as they say, is History.

 Click Below for more information on Bryan & Mary Jane 'Costello' O'Connor